KartikSuryavanshi/DSA-Programs/README.md

 This repository contains my **implementation of Data Structures and Algorithms (DSA)** using **C programming**, along with **theoretical reference material** in PDF format.

 It is designed as a **practice + reference repository**, combining:
 - Core DSA implementations
 - Algorithmic problem-solving
 - Conceptual understanding through PDFs
 - Java fundamentals required for DSA
+- System Design interview preparation resources

-This repo reflects my learning journey and serves as a **revision-friendly DSA resource**.
+This repo reflects my learning journey and serves as a **revision-friendly DSA & System Design resource**.

 ---